 Find out your vendor’s limitations:

-– do they have enough setup/tear down time
+do they have enough setup/tear down time

-– are the rentals/services you are requesting in stock
+are the requested rentals/services in stock

-– is there enough staff available for your date
+is there enough staff available for your date

-– does their company need to subcontract another vendor
+will their company subcontract another vendor

 Don’t expect more than what you can afford, and especially don’t demand more.
-Also find out if you are dealing directly with the company or if they are just a middle person hiring another vendor.
+Also, find out if you are dealing directly with the company or if they are just a middle person hiring another vendor.
 This will help get you the best price & service.

 When you settle your budget and the wedding style you are planning, it is time to look for your main vendors.
 The best thing you can do is start early.

 Avoid leaving vaguely discussed topics unanswered.
 If you have questions about bundled pricing, get an itemized breakdown.
 You should not hire a vendor if you have contract doubts.

 from the color palette to the shape of your wedding bouquet, the best way to show vendors is through photos

 Let’s say you want a white wedding, so you tell your wedding designer and they show up with ivory.
 A soft tone is not white but this detail got lost in the communication.

 you may be surprised about how receptive wedding vendors are

 You might be the type of person that likes to control every detail.
-Doing so may cause more harm that good.
+Doing so may cause more harm than good.
 There is a lot of grey area at weddings.

 What if you want the wedding colors blue, orange, black & gold.
-Your planner is unsuccessful talking you into a primary & secondary color with a bold accent.
+Your planner is unsuccessful in talking you into a primary & secondary color with a bold accent.

 Let’s say you don’t want any line dances and you are a fan of music between the years 1975 and 1992.
-You instruct your DJ to only play songs from your play list, to not deviate from those years or to take any requests.
+You instruct your DJ to only play songs from your playlist, to not deviate from those years, or to take any requests.
 However, your DJ knows this won’t fly.

 You don’t take their advice because you assume what everyone likes.
-Guest start complaining to your DJ & everyone starts leaving early.
+Guest start to complain to your DJ & everyone starts leaving early.
 This is just one of many situations where micro-managing your vendors can be bad.